ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 In the last example I also specified a property `useBeanValidation=true`.
 Requirements specified in the API documentation like a required field are now translated to the code.
 The `getter` on the  `speaker` field in the `SessionDto` class is now annotated with `@NotNull`.
-You can now use a framework like JSR 380, known as Bean Validation 2.0., to validate input and output.
+You can now use a framework like `JSR 380`, known as `Bean Validation 2.0.`, to validate input and output.
 This is a `Java` specific example, but the same will happen when you change to other languages by using eg. `-g python`.

 <div style="text-align: center;">